 Make better decisions regarding which R&D projects are likely to generate the best “bang for buck"

 EverEdge Keystone™ Intangible Asset Valuations provide companies and investors with robust, defensible valuations that articulate the true value of your company or critical intangible assets.

 How will EverEdge help me justify my valuation?

 A broad range of factors are typically reviewed in a brand and intangible asset valuation, which means the resulting report tends to be more expansive, with a greater emphasis on prose, explanation, and evidence than endless (easily manipulated) spreadsheets.

-An EverEdge BenchMark™ Intangible Asset Valuation will read as a robust, defensible, business-focused report that articulates and contextualizes the value of the most valuable and important assets the company owns today - your brand and other intangible assets.
+An EverEdge Keystone™ Intangible Asset Valuation will read as a robust, defensible, business-focused report that articulates and contextualizes the value of the most valuable and important assets the company owns today - your brand and other intangible assets.

 The valuation will be built on a solid interlocking framework of multiple, well-researched factors that together support a value that can be relied on.
 This enables companies to seek – and secure – better outcomes during transactions and to better understand day-to-day how their intangible assets can be managed to drive additional growth and profitability.

 EverEdge's Singapore-based team is also available to meet with investors, counter-parties to M&A or JVs, regulators or tax authorities or appear as expert witnesses to defend their valuations.